Undergraduate + Postgraduate

 As part of your degree, you will spend at least 13 weeks in two different school environments in your final year.
 This will provide you with the skills and experience to form effective working relationships and develop your professional experience in teaching.

-Get classroom-ready with a UWA Education degree
+Get career-ready with a UWA Education degree

 Teaching student Shayla Prescott on practicum Read about all the industry connections and hands-on opportunities within UWA teaching courses that will set you up for success.